CeadeS/PyTorchH5Dataset/readme.md

 must match but width and height is zero padded.
 The stacks are generated in increasing width order.
 Lossless blosc compression nihilates padded zeros.
-Data is loaded in predefined crops minimizing IO and data transfer.
+Data is loaded in random or fixed crops minimizing IO and data transfer.
 Various cropping techniques are provided, random, center resized.
 All data points are cropped in the same way.
 Loading in original shape is supported but slower.